November often starts with gentle frosts and easy, Instagrammable scenes, but by its end, winter is unofficially upon the Mid-Atlantic.

 ♦ November is usually the month you can find half-price fall bulbs for sale, and if you are not too picky, plant them.
 Even if you are picky, buy tulip and hyacinth bulbs right now in order to store in your garage and force indoors in February next year.
 One of the loveliest gifts you can give a friend in late winter is a glass with pebbles and a couple bulbs.

-♦ Fertilize older stands of spring bulbs now.
+♦ Fertilize older areas of spring bulbs now.

 Start as you mean to go on with your indoor plants.
 They should be inside by now, and if you just threw them inside, it’s time to sort them out properly:

-♦ Make sure you have some water soluble fertilizer under the sink with a convenient watering can nearby in order to easily take care of these guys over the next few months.
+♦ Make sure you have some water soluble fertilizer under the sink with a convenient watering can nearby in order to easily take care of plants over the next few months.

-♦ Organize the area in the garage or basement where you threw the dormant caladium, canna, musa, colocasia, etc… The “rougher” and less-organized this area looks, the more it also resembles trash and the less you are likely to look after it.
+♦ Organize the area in the garage or basement where you threw the dormant caladium, canna, musa, colocasia, etc… The “rougher” and less-organized this area looks, the more it resembles a trash-heap and the less you are likely to look after it.

 ♦ Buy amaryllis and paperwhite bulbs for December forcing.